philwestwell/tesco-vending-machine/readme.md

 * Incorporate as part of CI Build
 * The CashManager sets up hardcoded values for the initial coin balances.
 Initial balance could be passed in to the constructor after retrieving from local storage
 * Deal with situation where insufficient coins to provide change - needs design
+* Think through how the actor is going to interact with the vening machine in terms of feedback e.g. successful transaction, error transaction (insufficient balance)